 Students should begin researching schools early in their academic careers as programs have different admission requirements.
 Students can apply to over 100 pharmacy schools, including the UI College of Pharmacy, by completing their initial application through the web-based Pharmacy College Application Service (PharmCAS) at pharmcas.org.
 Programs not participating in PharmCAS accept applications directly to their schools.
 Schools using PharmCAS may or may not require a supplemental application; check with each program.
 PharmCAS also has in-depth information about preparing to apply, a list of pharmacy schools, and important deadlines.

-UI Pharmacy applicants must have a minimum of 16 General Education credits to apply, although completion of 24 General Education credits is required to graduate with a PharmD.
-For UI admission in Fall 2024, applications are accepted between mid-July 2023 through March 1, 2024.
+UI Pharmacy applicants must have a minimum of 16 General Education credits to apply; six of these should be from Social Sciences.
+For UI admission in Fall 2025, applications are accepted between mid-July 2024 through March 3, 2025.
 Each applicant must complete the PharmCAS application which includes letters of reference, a personal essay, and official transcripts.
 For UI admission, a supplemental application and fee is not required.
 Applicants must also meet UI’s technical standards.

 Assured Admissions